At a Glance

 2090 Daniels Road, Ellicott City, MD 21043

-Patapsco Valley State Park is huge, extending along 32 miles of the Patapsco River, spanning four counties, and encompassing 16,043 acres and eight developed recreational areas.
+Patapsco Valley State Park is huge, extending along 32 miles of the Patapsco River, spanning four counties, and encompassing 16,043 acres and eight separate recreational areas.
 Patapsco Valley State Park, originally called the Patapsco Forest Reserve, was the very first state park established in Maryland; the nucleus of the park dates back to 1907, with the donation of 43 acres of land in Catonsville by the philanthropist John Mark Glenn.
-The Daniels area of Patapsco Valley State Park is in northeastern Howard County; the Patapsco River here forms the boundary with Baltimore County, and part of the Daniels area is on the north side of the river, in Baltimore County.
-This description covers only the Howard County portion of Daniels, on the south side of the river comprising roughly 400 acres.
+Other portions of Patapsco Valley State Park in this Birder’s Guide are Henryton, which is nearby in Howard County, and the McKeldin Area in Carroll County.

 This largely undeveloped area of Patapsco Valley State Park was once the site of a bustling mill town, and reminders of the past are scattered along the trails here.
 Most of the Daniels area is wooded floodplain forest along the Patapsco River or upland deciduous forest on steep hillsides.
-There is a stream valley with mature trees adjacent to the paved parking area on Daniels Road, and additional small stream valleys upriver.
-A limited amount of open lawn and brush area around the Daniels Dam and historic church provides diversity.
+There is access to a stream valley with mature trees adjacent to the paved parking area on Daniels Road, and additional small stream valleys upriver.
+A limited amount of open lawn and brushy area around the Daniels Dam and historic church provides diversity.

 Access to the Daniels area is via Daniels Road, which winds northward from Old Frederick Road and descends into the Patapsco River Valley, before coming to a dead end on the south shore of the river.
 There is no river crossing.
 There are several shoulder parking areas along Daniels Road and two parking lots at the river.
 There are active businesses at the end of the road and an historic church.